ervandew/eclim/src/doc/content/guides/development.rst

 **Managing Patch Development**

-Although you can manage patches and format "clean" patch files by manually rewriting git's history or juggling some local branches, the recommended tool for managing patches is `Stacked Git`_ (StGit).
-StGit makes creating, managing, and submitting patches a lot easier than doing so manually.
-If you decide to not use StGit, then you might want to read the section in the git manual regarding `managing of patch series`_.
+Although you can manage patches and format "clean" patch files by manually rewriting git's history, you might find it easier to manage your patches using an external patch management tool like `Stacked Git`_ (StGit).
+StGit can make creating, managing, and submitting patches easier for some users.
+If you decide to not use StGit, then you should read the section in the git manual regarding `managing of patch series`_ which provides some very nice guidelines and useful tips.

 .. _development-patch-example: